Ceramic Dictionary

 es: VACIADO - Yeso

-Plaster casting means covering an object or model with a mixture of plaster of Paris and water to form an exact copy of that object.
-The plaster hardens forming a mold that can then be used to reproduce a form many times.
+Plaster casting: means covering an object or a model with a mixture of plaster of Paris and water to form an exact copy of the object.
+Plaster hardens into a mold that can be used to reproduce a piece many times.

 Casting slip is clay and water mixed together to produce a thick smooth texture, which becomes a casting slip.
 It is tipped into a mold and in minutes a layer builds up against the walls of the mold as the water content is absorbed.
 The excess is poured out, leaving a coating or shell of clay in to form the shape of the mold.

-There are casting tables with a motor, that with pressure drains the slip off the table, under the bars in to a tank which is connected to it underneath.
-The tank has a pump which vibrates the slip with the water and keeps the slip in a condition so it can be used again for casting.
+There are casting tables with an electrically run motor that with pressure drains the thrown off slip down in to a tank.
+The tank is underneath and has a pump which vibrates the slip with the water and keeps the slip in a condition to be used again for casting.
+Read more about: Casting – Dragons

 ca: CIMENT